ss173b/joomla-gae/README.md

 GAE configuration and installation information for installation, deployment, and maintenance of the Joomla!
 CMS on the Google App Engine Platform

+Joomla based Installation utility for installing/managing a Google App Engine deployment of the Joomla!
+CMS

 ==========
 Original notes on setting up GAE with a number of false starts/bad paths